johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-07-static-web-apps-azure-devops-named-preview-environments/index.md

 > You can configure your site to deploy every change to a named environment.
 This preview deployment is published at a stable URL that includes the environment name.
 For example, if the environment is named `release`, then the preview is available at a location like `<DEFAULT_HOST_NAME>-release.<LOCATION>.azurestaticapps.net`.

-Let's see if we can test them out.
+[I'd previously written about how to hand roll preview environments with Azure DevOps using Bicep](../2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops/index.md).
+But now there's dedicated functionality that covers this, let's see if we can test it out.

 ## Deploy Static Web App with Bicep